DAPC Grants 2015 in the context of the UNODC Youth Initiative

 2. HOW TO APPLY

-Applicants should fill in the DAPC grant proposal summary and the DAPC grant proposal budget, and submit them together with the copy of a registration certificate to the Prevention, Treatment and Rehabilitation Section, to the email address email@example.com, no later than 29 August 2014, midnight (GMT+2 hours).
+Applicants should fill in the DAPC grant proposal summary and the DAPC grant proposal budget , and submit them, together with the copy of a registration certificate and an annual financial statement of your organisation, to the Prevention, Treatment and Rehabilitation Section, to the email address email@example.com, no later than 30 June 2015, midnight (GMT+2 hours).